thenativeweb/wolkenkit-react/README.md

 ## Connecting to an application

 First you need to add a reference to your application.
 For the minimum setup, you have to reference the `Application` component.
 The component establishes a connection to the backend and makes it available to all `wolkenkit-react` components using the [Context API](https://reactjs.org/docs/context.html), so make sure to use it at the top level of your component tree.
+It will render its children once the application has been connected.

 ```js
 import { Application } from 'wolkenkit-react';